Directing a Jewelry CGI World

 Strategy

 We started with a simple question: how can a single bracelet become an experience?
-We weren’t interested in traditional product animation or “spin the object” content.
-The goal was to build a moment that creates curiosity and emotion, so the viewer doesn’t just see craftsmanship—they feel the world it comes from.
-Webb’s codes made the direction clear: animal energy, high contrast, and materials that already feel unreal up close.
+We were not interested in traditional product animation or generic rotating object content.
+The goal was to create a moment that sparks curiosity and emotion, so the viewer does not just see the craftsmanship, but feels the world it comes from.
+Webb’s brand codes made the direction clear: animal energy, high contrast, and materials that already feel almost unreal up close.

-Instead of adding story on top, we pulled story out of the piece itself—cabochon rubies, brilliant-cut diamonds, black and white enamel, 18K gold, platinum—and used those details as the language of the film.
+Instead of adding a story on top, we drew it out of the piece itself.
+The cabochon rubies, brilliant cut diamonds, black and white enamel, 18K gold, and platinum became the language of the film.

 The concept treats the zebra as a living presence.
-The camera approaches slowly, and the eye blinks—just enough life to shift the bracelet from “object” to “character.”
-From there, the film becomes a controlled reveal of texture and construction: enamel edges, stone settings, metal weight, contrast.
-The motion stays restrained so the craftsmanship stays believable, while the world around it leans surreal to create wonder without turning into fantasy.
+The camera approaches slowly, and the eye blinks, just enough life to shift the bracelet from object to character.
+From there, the film becomes a controlled reveal of texture and construction: enamel edges, stone settings, metal weight, and contrast.
+The motion stays restrained so the craftsmanship remains believable, while the world around it leans surreal enough to create wonder without slipping into fantasy.

-Sound carries the same logic.
-We built an ambient jungle bed, then layered refined electronic textures on top—so it feels both natural and elevated, a bridge between the animal motif and Webb’s eccentric refinement.
-The result is a short, immersive moment: not a promo, a small world built around one piece.
+Sound follows the same logic.
+We built an ambient jungle atmosphere, then layered refined electronic textures on top so it feels both natural and elevated, bridging the animal motif and Webb’s eccentric refinement.
+The result is a short immersive moment, not a promo, but a small world built around one piece.

-This shows what’s possible when heritage brands treat digital as storytelling, not just promotion.
-It keeps the craft as the hero, but gives the viewer a deeper emotional entry point—so one bracelet can carry more than product value.
-Framed the right way, a signature piece becomes a moment of wonder that can travel further and resonate with a new generation.
+This shows what becomes possible when heritage brands treat digital as storytelling, not just promotion.
+The craft remains the hero, but the viewer gets a deeper emotional entry point, so one bracelet carries more than product value.
+When framed the right way, a signature piece can become a moment of wonder that travels further and resonates with a new generation.